 Lucky Innovative Manufacturing Corporation Listed by payload Ransomware Group

 On March 19, 2026, Lucky Innovative Manufacturing Corporation appeared on the leak site of the ransomware group known as Payload.
-The Philippine textile and apparel importer-exporter, based in Lipa City, Batangas, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any current or former employees, suppliers, customers, or business partners whose details sat in those files now face heightened risk of identity theft and follow-on fraud.
+The Philippine textile and apparel importer-exporter, based in Lipa City, Batangas, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any current or former employees, suppliers, customers, or business partners whose details sat in those files now face heightened risk of identity theft and follow-on fraud.

 Public reporting indicates that Payload posted proof of the breach on its leak site, showing samples of stolen corporate documents.
 The company specializes in importing and exporting fabrics, hats, gloves, and other garment-industry goods.
 It is registered as an international trading participant and appears in global trade databases as both supplier and importer.
 Available reporting describes the incident as a classic ransomware operation: initial access, data exfiltration, encryption of systems, and subsequent extortion demand.
 No confirmed victim count has been released, and the precise data types remain limited to “internal files.”